 To enable this feature, go to Settings > Tools > scroll down until you see the Live section.
-Then, press Edit, and make sure the Live Streaming Studio checkbox is checked.
+Then, press Edit, and make sure the Live Studio checkbox is checked.
 Press End to save the changes.

-- You will need to enable this feature at the company tools.
-To do so, go to the company level, and click Account > Tools in the menu on the left-hand side.
-Then, scroll down until you see the Live section, press Edit, and make sure the Live Streaming Studio checkbox is checked.
+If instead of seeing a checkbox you see Click, you will need to enable this feature at the company tools.
+To do so, simply press Click and a new tab will automatically open at the company tools page.
+Then, scroll down until you see the Live section, press Edit, and make sure the Live Studio checkbox is checked.
 Press End to save the changes.

 Choosing the Live Studio as the room video mode

-Room video latency
+Room video provider and latency

-Using the Live Studio as the room video mode, you will be able to choose between the Standard latency (20-30 seconds) and Low latency (10-15 seconds).
+- Using Mux, you can choose between the Standard latency (20-30 seconds) and Low latency (10-15 seconds).

 Only one host is allowed per room.
-This person will be responsible for starting and stopping the streaming, for the recording of the session, and will also be able to change the Studio settings such as the layout, chyrons, and background.
+This person will be responsible for starting and stopping the streaming, for the recording of the session, and will also be able to change the Studio streams and settings such as the layout, chyrons, and background.